Prison–industrial complex: Structure

-The War on Drugs
+The war on drugs

-Marc Mauer, executive director of the criminal justice reform group The Sentencing Project, has argued that the growth and expansion of the prison-industrial complex since the 1970s has its roots in the War on Drugs, which, rather than suppressing the illegal drug trade, has produced a perpetual cycle of drug dealing and imprisonment.
+Marc Mauer, executive director of the criminal justice reform group The Sentencing Project, has argued that the growth and expansion of the prison-industrial complex since the 1970s has its roots in the war on drugs, which, rather than suppressing the illegal drug trade, has produced a perpetual cycle of drug dealing and imprisonment.
 This he attributes to a structural feature of the drug trade, a market with perpetually high demand and lucrative potential profits.
 Mauer describes the "replacement effect", in which no matter how many drug suppliers are incarcerated, other sellers simply take their place; since there is a constant supply of new drug sellers, there is thus a constant supply of potential prison inmates.
 According to this view, the prison-industrial complex depends on this guarantee of future inmates to ensure its growth and profitability, making prison construction, operation, services, and technology all safe investments.

-According to Professor Angela Davis, one of the most recognized American political activist, has argued that while some appear to believe that the prison industrial complex is taking the space once filled by the military industrial complex, the aftermath of President Bush's War on Drugs showed the links between the military, corporations, and government are growing even stronger.
-The relationship between these complexes, she suggests, shows they are symbiotic, because they mutually spport and promort each other, even sharing some technologies.
-Further, the also shared important structural features, both generating immense profits from processes of "social destruction" In essence, it can be understood, she argues, like this: the exact things which are advantageous to corporations, elected officials, and governmental agents, those who have evident stakes in expanding these systems, leads to the devastation of poor and racialized communities as it has throughout American history.
+Professor Angela Davis, one of the most recognized American prison abolition activists, has argued that while some appear to believe that the prison industrial complex is taking the space once filled by the military industrial complex, the aftermath of the war on terror shows how the links between the military, corporations, and government are growing even stronger.
+The relationship between these complexes, Davis suggests, shows they are symbiotic, because they mutually support and promote each other, even sharing some technologies.
+Further, they also share important structural features, both generating immense profits from processes of "social destruction" In essence, Davis argues that the relationship between the military and prison industrial complex can be understood like this: the exact things which are advantageous to corporations, elected officials, and governmental agents, those who have evident stakes in expanding these systems, leads to the devastation of poor and racialized communities as it has throughout American history.